muathali/notes/docs/light/fcp.md

 2. On the timeline, skim to a point where you want to add the connected clip, and press I to mark an In point.
 3. Skim to where you want to end the connected clip.
 4. Press O to mark an Out point.
-5. Press D to Overwrite the selected clip, or ⇧D to Overwrite with backtiming (from the Out point back)
+5. Press D to Overwrite the selected clip, or ⇧D to Overwrite with back-timing (from the Out point back)

 What's different?
 This isn't a connection above the Primary Storyline but a replacement of the clips currently on the Primary Storyline.
 This is not an easily reversible operation, and any clips or regions within the selection will be entirely overwritten.
 Why do this?
 Well, I confess that I almost never do.
 If you want to use the Primary Storyline rather than connecting clips, then I can see the appeal, but I find connecting a clip above does what I want and lets any audio from the primary be heard.
 One exception: you might want to Overwrite a clip into a connected Storyline.
 That's possible, but you'll have to select the Storyline (not a clip within the Storyline) before you press D or ⇧D. Again, that's not something I usually do, as I prefer to Replace — but that's coming up in the next chapter.
 Lastly, let's clarify copy and paste